eniolafarinde/site-unit2-project1-music-playlist-explorer-starter/README.md

   - [*] When the page is refreshed or reloaded, a new random playlist is displayed
     - For example, navigating to the all playlists page and then back to the featured playlist page should result in a new random playlist being displayed
     - Note that because your algorithm will not be truly random, it is possible that the same playlist will feature twice in a row.
-    - [*] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS:** In addition to showcasing the above features, for ease of grading, please show yourself refreshing the featured page more than once.
   - [*] Application includes a navigation bar or some other mechanism such that users can navigate to the page with all playlists from the featured page and vice versa without using the browser's back and forward buttons.

 #### STRETCH FEATURES